Russia Beyond

-Russia Beyond (formerly Russia Beyond The Headlines) is a Russian multilingual project operated by RT (formerly Russia Today) parent ANO TV-Novosti, founded by the Russian state news agency RIA Novosti.
+Russia Beyond (formerly Russia Beyond The Headlines), rebranded as Gateway to Russia in December 2024, is a Russian multilingual project operated by RT (formerly Russia Today) parent ANO TV-Novosti, founded by the Russian state news agency RIA Novosti.

 History

 Russia Beyond The Headlines (RBTH) was launched in 2007 by the Rossiyskaya Gazeta, a newspaper published by the government of Russia.
 The first publisher of the project was the deputy CEO of Rossiyskaya Gazeta Eugene Abov.

 On 9 January 2016, RBTH became part of TV-Novosti whilst retaining its own distinct brand.
 In 2017, the project dropped all printed versions.

 On 5 September 2017, RBTH dropped the last two words of its full name, becoming Russia Beyond.
 The look and feel of the English edition was also refreshed substantially, removing all things regarded as distracting on screen when reading a story or watching a video.

 After using a stylized R as the logo for nine years, Russia Beyond introduced a brand new one on 20 February 2023.